 There are also custom incentives available in Botswana.

 Botswana has one of the simplest tax regimes in the world.
-In addition to this the corporate tax rates in Botswana are the lowest in the SADC region, they are 15% for manufacturing companies and 25% for non-manufacturing companies.
+In addition to this, the corporate tax rates in Botswana are the lowest in the SADC region, at 15% for all manufacturing concerns and all companies operating within the jurisdiction of the BITC and 22% for other non-manufacturing companies.
 The country also has a low personal tax threshold as the minimum bracket stands at 25%.

-Botswana has entered into Double Taxation Agreements (DTA) with a number of contries for example, South Africa, United Kingdom, Russia, Namibia, Mauritius, India and France.
-The consequence of the DTA is that income received from a source in Botswana by a non-resident from one of these countries would not be liable for tax, subject to specific conditions.
+Botswana has entered into Double Taxation Agreements (DTA) with a number of countries, for example, South Africa, United Kingdom, India, Sweden, Namibia, Mauritius, Mozambique, and France.
+The consequence of the DTA is that income received from a source in Botswana by a non-resident from one of these countries would not be liable for tax, subject to specific conditions